gbalajiworks/woodpecker/README.md

-Here’s a professional **GitHub repository description** for your Woodpecker project:

----

 # 🪵 Woodpecker – AWS Inventory & Audit Tool

 **Woodpecker** is a Python-based AWS enumeration and audit tool designed for cloud engineers, security teams, and DevOps professionals.
 It provides a clear, professional, and customizable way to list all AWS services, their resources, and URLs, and optionally perform security scans using Prowler.